cygnil/HAGrid/README.md

 * We assume no hardening against CSS, injection, or any other type of attack, either on the front- or back-end

+# Quickstart

+You can view an implementation of this (although without persistent edits across page refreshes) at [https://ha-grid.vercel.app/](https://ha-grid.vercel.app/)

+You can view the Storybook of this project at [https://ha-grid-storybook.vercel.app/](https://ha-grid-storybook.vercel.app/)

 # Installation

 You'll need to install both the front-end and back-end components, i.e.